mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 - Heroes become complicit in the lie

 **King Thandris's Reaction:**
 > *He stares at you, horrified.
-"You would have me do what my grandfather did?
+"You would have me do what my father did?
 Bury truth to preserve power?"
 But he's also... relieved.
 The kingdom is saved from chaos.
 He takes the journal from you, hands shaking, and throws it into the fire.
 You watch forty-three years of research burn.
 Corvus's life's work.
 Gone.
 "May the gods forgive us," the king whispers.
 "I never will."*

 **Moral Weight:**
 > *This choice will haunt you.
 You saved thousands of lives by preventing civil war.
 But at what cost?
 You've become what Corvus fought against.
 Sometimes, in dreams, you see him—not Lord Shadows, but twelve-year-old Corvus, watching his family burn, asking you: "Why?
 Why did you let them win?"*